 As required by regulations, CE marking certificates are mandatory to put medical devices on the European market.
 GMED, as a notified body, identification number CE 0459, supports you through the certification process, sharing with you its expertise and know-how in the medical device industry.

-Authorized to act under European Regulation (EU) 2017/745 on medical devices, European Directives 90/385/EEC, 93/42/EEC, 98/79/EC and Regulation n° 722/2012 on products utilizing tissues of animal origin, GMED certifies a vast range of medical devices and in vitro diagnostic medical devices.
+Authorized to act as a notified body under European Regulation (EU) 2017/745 on medical devices, GMED certifies a vast range of medical devices.

 The full range of GMED’s work is available on the European Commission’s official website via the NANDO (New Approach Notified and Designated Organisations) information system.